caio96/zero-copy-conv/README.md

   - `verify_correctness` calls all convolutions methods converting their output if necessary to verify results.
 LibTorch's output is used as a reference.
 - `scripts`:
   - `convolution_extraction` extracts convolution layer parameters from multiple models into a csv (adapted from [ConvBench](https://github.com/LucasFernando-aes/ConvBench/))
-  - `filter_csv` allows filtering the csv containing convolution layer parameters and removing redundancies
+  - `filter_csv` allows filtering the csv containing convolution layer parameters and removes parameters that cause errors
   - `benchmark_runner` controls running convolutions from a csv to measure correctness or performance
   - `summarize_correctness` generates csv files that summarize correctness results based on the logs from `benchmark_runner`
   - `summarize_performance` generates a csv file that summarizes performance results based on the logs from `benchmark_runner`